Zambia Visa and Passport Requirements

 1. Nationals of Cyprus, Ireland, Malta and Romania, who do not require a visa, unless travelling on business.

 You can obtain single- or multiple-entry visas in advance from the embassy/high commission in your home country.

 Alternatively, you can obtain a single- or double-entry visa on arrival at Zambian airports or land borders.
 You must pay for this in cash in US Dollars.
 If you arrive at Kenneth Kaunda International Airport, you can pay by debit or credit card.

 As of December 2016, the KAZA visa was reinstated; it allows unlimited travel between Zambia and Zimbabwe over a 30-day period, as well as day trips to Botswana.
 It's available at the international airports in Lusaka and Livingstone and at the land borders at Livingstone (Zimbabwe border) and Kazungula (Botswana border).

 Nationals not referred to in the chart above are advised to contact the nearest Zambian embassy/high commission to check visa requirements.

-Zambian visas are valid for six months from the date of issue for UK and EU passport holders and for three years for US passport holders.
+Zambian visas are valid for six months from the date of issue for UK passport holders, three years for US passport holders and three months for all other passport holders.
 Tourists can stay for up to 90 days within a year.
 Business visitors can stay for up to 30 days within a year.